There’s so much more to the season than eating English breakfast holed up in a hotel, from cosy forest stays to invigorating winter picnics...

 You don’t have to splash out on a hotel stay to enjoy a lovely spa day.
 Center Parcs is a woodland resort for active family holidays, but what some don’t realise is you can drop into one of the 5 locations around the country just for the day, to indulge in their amazing spa facilities.
 Few spas boast such a range of therapeutic experiences, from the glittering Indian blossom steam room to the Japanese salt steam bath.
 For a more intimate experience, head to one of the tented treatment rooms at The Scarlet Spa in Cornwall, southwest England.
 They also have clifftop hot tubs, indoor and outdoor pools, and heavenly relaxation spaces.

 Follow an expert reindeer herder through the mountain enclosure at The Cairngorm Reindeer Centre, in the Highlands of Scotland, to experience the magic of these gentle creatures in their natural habitat.
 You can stroke and feed the animals, and the pose any pressing questions to the herder as you go.
-Please note they are closed from 8 January to 10 February 2018.

 Magnificent to visit, yes, but can you imagine what it would be like to sleep in one?
 In Britain, it’s a lot easier than you might expect.
 The Landmark Trust rent out all sorts of interesting historic buildings, with castle stays ranging from Forte Clonque in the Channel Islands, reachable by drawbridge, to Astley Castle in Warwickshire, which combines modern architecture with a 13th-century site owned by 3 queens of England.